bernadette-eu/bernadette-eu.github.io/workshop.md

-layout: page
-title: "Statistical modelling of epidemic outbreaks"
+# _Statistical modelling of epidemic outbreaks_
-subtitle: 5 May 2023 Athens, Greece
-permalink: /workshop

 ## About

 The workshop will take place in Athens, Greece, on 5 May 2023.
-The primary aim of this workshop is to facilitate a broad discussion of current research topics related to the Statistical modelling of epidemic outbreaks.
+The primary aim of this workshop is to facilitate a discussion of current research topics related to the Statistical modelling of epidemic outbreaks.
 It is aimed at Public Health policy makers, Epidemiologists, Statisticians, Data Scientists and students.

 ## Topics Included